Guilouz/Marlin-SuperRacer-MKS-Nano-V3/README.md

         - To obtain the new E-steps/mm: `(number of steps to have extruded 100mm) / (extrusion length)`
     - `M92 E(new E-steps/mm)`
     - Then `M500` to save.
-- Start auto-leveling from the screen menus.
+- Start auto-leveling from the TFT screen menu.

 Link for a terminal: [Printrun (ex Pronterface)](https://github.com/kliment/Printrun/releases)